Check out our article with top tips for behavioral interview prep!

 With my experience as a software engineering intern in the financial industry, I know I would be a valuable addition to the team, making an impact with Stripe’s mission to build economic infrastructure that will increase the GDP of the Internet.

-You can also make use of the company jobs or careers page to find information about what kinds of candidates they want and the qualities that go into successful candidates.
+You can also make use of the company jobs or careers page.
+Look here to find information about the qualities that go into successful candidates.
 If they don’t explicitly link to a Culture or Life page, they might make mention of it on this page.
-Use this information to get a better sense of what is important to them in employees and how the company is organized.
-They might also mention if they have mentorship opportunities or diversity and inclusion commitments, which you can bring up in the interview as elements that are important to you in your next job.
+Use this information to get a better sense of what is important to them and how the company is organized.
+They might also mention if they have mentorship opportunities or diversity and inclusion commitments.
+You can bring this up in the interview as elements that are important to you in your next job.

-Sometimes these pages are called Culture or Life at Company Name, like Life at Stripe, but you can usually pick them out fairly easily.
+Sometimes these pages are called Culture or Life at Company Name, like Life at Stripe.
 Navigating to these pages will give you an even better sense of what they feel is important in an employee.
 Your job is to show them you are a good fit with those values.
-Craft some responses to popular behavioral interview questions with these elements in mind.
+Craft some responses to popular behavioral interview questions like “Why should we hire you?” and “What is your greatest strength?” with these elements in mind.

 For example at Stripe, they say, “Stripe is for the versatile, the supportive, the impatient, and most of all, the obsessively user focused.”
 So, when they ask you a question like “Why are you interested in Stripe?” or “What is the most important thing when you are working on a product?”, you should make sure that you highlight how you are user focused and give examples from your past experiences and projects.

-We’ve created a guide showing you how to research a company to prepare for your interviews, which you can review for more tips.
+We’ve created a guide showing you how to research a company, which you can review for more tips.
 Once you have done research and gotten a good sense of the company’s mission and values, you can prepare your responses so that you go into the interview with confidence.
-We’ve compiled a list of 47 behavioral interview questions from real tech companies that you can use to practice.
+We’ve also compiled a list of behavioral interview questions from top tech companies that you can use to practice.
 We recommend writing down your responses and then saying them aloud to yourself in a mirror or a friend.
 Just be careful not to memorize too completely because you want it to sound natural.

 When preparing your response, remember to be succinct and avoid rambling.
-For an example, check out our guide to answering, “What is your greatest weakness?”
+For an example, check out our guide, which explains how to answer “What is your greatest weakness?”
 Rather than continue talking for too long, curb yourself by offering to go into more detail.
 That way, it is on the interviewer to decide if they want you to speak more on that subject.
-This will also help you be more specific because you want to say the most interesting part of the answer and then pause.
+This will also help you be more specific.

 You should also be careful to avoid negative language when speaking about former coworkers, experiences, and projects.
 Even if they are asking a question about a project that didn’t go well or a disagreement with a coworker, make sure that you remain positive and solution-oriented while giving examples of what you learned from the experience.
 They want to see that you handle sticky situations efficiently and professionally.

-With the above tips, you should feel prepared for your behavioral interviews and go in with confidence.
+With the above tips on behavioral interview prep, you should feel ready for your behavioral interviews and go in with confidence.

-If you want to work with any of our advisors 1-on-1 to optimize your interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to optimize your interviews or with any other aspect of the job search, become a Pathrise fellow.